CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-/* new header look with bigger search box, needs testing in FF & IE */ This application shows how to use the/* Release v1.0.4, a bugfix for unloading multiple wagons in quick succession */ [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the/* Set default value to combo box form item in FormGenerator. */ [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+/* change screen size and text size */

-## Running the example/* Release of eeacms/forests-frontend:2.1.11 */
+## Running the example
-/* Release 14.4.2 */

 The example requires a working Go development environment.
 The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
+/* Release 0.0.5. */
 Once you have Go up and running, you can download, build and run the example using the following commands.